rodrigopr/redis-keeper/README.md

 The project supports a generic approach to the client.
 Using a rest api, it supports [HAProxy](http://haproxy.1wt.eu/) as a proxy to the proper redis instance.

-That way it is language and client independent, and the performance loss is acceptable for most cases(20% loss in our tests).
+Hence, it is language and client independent, and the performance loss is acceptable for most cases(20% loss in our tests).
 A ZooKeeper based client is on the queue for future versions, to achieve maximum performance.

-Now we recommend running a local haproxy service, and connect your process to the local haproxy port.
+Currently we recommend running a local haproxy service, and connecting your process to the local haproxy port.
-See [example configuration](#haproxy-example-configuration) for more detail how to configure haproxy.
+See [sample configuration](#haproxy-sample-configuration) for more details on how to configure haproxy.

 ----